oauth-wg/oauth-cross-device-security/main.md

 ## User Experience
 The user experience should preserve the context within which the protocols were initiated and communicate this clearly to the user when they are asked to authorize, authenticate or present a credential.
 In preserving the context, it should be clear to the user who invoked the flow, why it was invoked and what the consequence of completing the authorization, authentication or credential presentation.
 The user experience should reinforce the message that unless the user initiated the authorization request, or was expecting it, they should decline the request.

 It should be clear to the user how to decline the request.
-To avoid accidental authorization grants, the “decline” option may be the default option or given similar prominence in the user experience as the “grant” option.
+To avoid accidental authorization grants, the "decline" option may be the default option or given similar prominence in the user experience as the "grant" option.

-This information may be communicated graphically or in a simple message (e.g. “It looks like you are trying to access your files on a digital whiteboard in your city center office.
+This information may be communicated graphically or in a simple message (e.g. "It looks like you are trying to access your files on a digital whiteboard in your city center office.
 Click here to grant access to your files.
-If you are not trying to access your files, you should decline this request and notify the security department”).
+If you are not trying to access your files, you should decline this request and notify the security department").

 The service may provide out-of-band reinforcement to the user on the context and conditions under which an authorization grant may be requested.
 For example if the service provider does not send e-mails with QR codes requesting users to grant authorization, this may be reinforced in marketing messages, in-app experiences and through anti-fraud awareness campaigns.